Sevilla ➜ Santiponce: 9.5km

 This route can get muddy and flooded after rain.

-1km / 1 hr to Bouzas, café.
+1.1km to Bouzas, café.

-3km / ¾ hr to Viduedo, café, shop.
+5.1km to Viduedo, café, shop.

-2km / ½ hr to Casas Novas...
+2km to Casas Novas...

 Continue straight up the hill, walking on the right, when you see the railway station (station café opens 05:00) in front of you veer left and pass in front of it on to Rúa Eulogio Gómez Franqueira, from where you basically follow the yellow arrows on the right side of the street, along the side of a busy main road for 2.8km to Quintela, where, opposite Bodegas Arnoya, you take the smaller road which branches right.
-You follow this for about 700m until, outside the showrooms of Gómez y Crespo (farm machinery manufacturing), where the road goes right, you continue straight.
+You follow this for 700m until, outside the showrooms of Gómez y Crespo (farm machinery manufacturing), where the road goes right, you continue straight.
 You pass under the new train viaduct to the tunnel under the old train tracks, push the button to get pedestrian priority and (with your torch lit, just in case some driver ignores the traffic lights) pass through the tunnel.
 After the tunnel the climb begins, 290m ascent over 2.2km.

-4km / 1 hr to Casas Novas...
+4.3km to Casas Novas...

 There are two routes between Cea and Castro Dozón.
 The right route is the 'official' one and passes through Oseira.
 The left route is slightly shorter.